SabrinaHuajy/Project-2/README.md

   - [Contributors](#contributors)
   - [Testing](#testing)
   - [Questions](#questions)

+## User Story
+As a end user, I need an easy web app which allows me to search for a specific city or town so that I can retrieve an up-to-date seven day weather forecast easily.
+Further, I want to view a geospatial interactive map for the selected location.
+Finally, the interface should display weather forecast specific attributes namely temperature, wind, humidity & pressure.

 ## Features
 Using of Geolocation Map to pinpoint the weather of the city searched for.